falcosecurity/falcosidekick/README.md

   keyfile: "/etc/certs/server/server.key" # server key
   mutualtls: false # if true, mTLS server will be deployed instead of TLS, deploy also has to be true
   cacertfile: "/etc/certs/server/ca.crt" # for client certification if mutualtls is true
+  notlsport: 2810 # port to serve http server serving selected endpoints (default: 2810)
-  metricshttp: false # if true, a separate http server will be deployed for the Prometheus metrics endpoint
+  # notlspaths: # if not empty, a separate http server will be deployed for the specified endpoints
-  metricsport: 2802 # port to serve metrics http server if deployed (default: 2802)
+    # - "/metrics"
+    # - "/healthz"

 slack:
   webhookurl: "" # Slack WebhookURL (ex: https://hooks.slack.com/services/XXXX/YYYY/ZZZZ), if not empty, Slack output is enabled